lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

 'Grouping Data and Histogram Plot with Frequency Plot '============================================================================================= Private Sub CommandButton1_Click()
-    Dim veri As Range, c As Double, h As Double, si As Double Dim i As Integer, j As Integer
+    Dim veri As Range, cikti As Range, grup As Range, mini As Double, c As Double, h As Double, si As Double Dim i As Integer, j As Integer, f As Integer, radd As Integer, crem As Integer ', data() As Double Dim x As Variant, y As Variant

     Set veri = Range(RefEdit1.Text)
     Set cikti = Range(RefEdit2.Text)